Characteristics of a successful beekeeper

 9. Hive tool

 Beekeepers use hive tools to open and remove frames from the colony.
-While not a blatant necessity, you will find the hive tool to be very necessary.
+While not a blatant necessity, you will find the hive tool very necessary.

 10. Smoker, smoker fuel and lighter

 Beekeepers use smokers to reduce colony stress and disorder.
 All beekeepers NEED a smoker because proper management cannot be done without one.
-Smokers reduce stress, stinging, and making beekeeping more enjoyable!
+Smokers reduce stress, stinging, and make beekeeping more enjoyable!

 11. Honey extraction system

 Most beekeepers maintain bees for honey, the sweet sugary treat produced by honey bees.
-However, honey is stored in comb and not easily removable.
+However, honey is stored in a comb and is not easily removable.
 Because of this, honey extraction systems must be purchased.
-Honey extraction systems can be costly, so purchase one with other local beekeepers or use honey extraction systems from a local beekeeping club.
+Honey extraction systems can be costly, so purchase one from other local beekeepers or use honey extraction systems from a local beekeeping club.

 12. Overwintering material